-To measure the movement of these patches, the radar reflection is measured at three antennas spaced out in a triangle (the Spaced Antennas in the name MFSA).
-By measuring the movement of the reflected radio waves over these antennas it is possible to calculate the wind speed.
+The movement of these patches is measured by 3 antennas spaced out in a triangle.
+By measuring the movement of the reflected radio waves over the 3 spaced antennas, it is possible to calculate the wind speed.

-The radar consists of a radio transmitter that sends radio pulses upward through a group of four antennas arranged in a square.
-Three receive antennas pick up the reflected waves and these are amplified through radio receivers.
-A computer is used to control the radar electronics and another computer is used to convert the received signals into measurements of the wind.
+The radar consists of a radio transmitter that sends radio pulses up through a group of 4 antennas arranged in a square.
+3 receive antennas pick up the reflected waves.
+These are amplified through radio receivers.
+A computer controls the radar electronics.
+Another computer converts the received signals into measurements of the wind.

-The MFSA radar is part of the Australian Antarctic Division’s focus on the global climate system.
-This takes the form of observations of the dynamics and thermodynamics of the polar atmosphere.
-Measurements of the wind at heights above those sampled by standard meteorological instruments help us to learn about processes that affect the climate and weather of the southern hemisphere from above.
-Atmospheric wind speeds measured by the radar, in combination with measurements of the mesospheric temperature, using a scanning spectrometer, and measurements of density and temperature with an atmospheric LIDAR, allow the collection of a unique and useful data set.
+The MFSA radar is part of the AAD’s focus on the global climate system.
+The MFSA radar measures the wind at heights above those sampled by standard meteorological instruments.
+This helps us to learn about processes that affect the climate and weather of the southern hemisphere.
+Atmospheric wind speeds measured by the radar can be combined with measurements from other instruments to collect a unique and useful data set.

-The radar is maintained by the Climate Processes and Change program’s wintering engineer at Davis.
-Upgrades and troubleshooting activities are carried out by the above investigators in conjunction with staff from Atmospheric Radar Systems.
+The radar is maintained by the Antarctic Climate program’s wintering engineer at Davis.
+Upgrades and troubleshooting activities are carried out in conjunction with staff from Atmospheric Radar Systems.

-In one image in the above gallery, the eight masts of the square transmitting array are visible against the blue sky.
+In the image above, the 8 masts of the square transmitting array are visible against the blue sky.
 On the far left, one of the receiver antennas is visible.
 It has been painted so that it can be seen from the helicopters that sometimes fly over this area.
 On the horizon (middle right) there is another receiver antenna.
-The white building in the foreground houses the radar electronics.
-The second image shows the inside of the radar control hut containing the radar transmitter, receiver and controlling PCs.
-The PC in the left-hand rack samples the data and controls the operation of the radar.
-This rack also houses the radio receivers and sampling equipment.
-A second PC sitting between the racks takes these data samples and converts them into wind speeds.
-Another electronics rack houses the solid state transmitter.
+The white building houses the radar electronics.